 Literature Review Seminar

 • I have published 20 papers related to literature reviews (out of 30)

-• I started developing CoLRev, a Python tool for literature reviews
+• I am the lead developer of CoLRev, a Python tool for literature reviews

+Literature Review Seminar